Sphereon-Opensource/PEX/README.md

 component can be seen at [PE-OpenAPI github repository](https://github.com/Sphereon-Opensource/pe-openapi).
 This allows the generation of the objects in many languages and frameworks consistently by configuring the maven plugin.

-### The PE Library supports the following actions:
+### The PEX Library supports the following actions:

 * Creating a presentation definition / request
 * Validating a presentation definition / conforming to the specification